Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Introduction

 \subsection{Acknowledgments}

 I would like to thank Jayce Getz and my advisor Ng\^o Bao Ch\^au for their generous mentorship, and Laurens Gunnarsen for his support, encouragement, and help throughout this project, especially with the physics-related ideas.
 This project was inspired in part by work with Marie-H\'el\`ene Tome under Duke's Research Scholars program.
-I would also like to thank Victor Ginzburg for first teaching me about the mathematics of $\mathcal{D}$-modules; my co-advisor Kazuya Kato for his encouragement; Chun-Hsien Hsu, Takeshi Kobayashi, Nikolay Grantcharov, Calder Morton-Ferguson, Tong Zhou, Tom Gannon, Zhilin Luo, Minh-T\^am Trinh, and Jialiang Zou for helpful discussions related to this project; and Scott Larson for helping to correct an error in an earlier version of this work.
+I would also like to thank Victor Ginzburg for first teaching me about the mathematics of $\mathcal{D}$-modules, and for several helpful comments on the manuscript; my co-advisor Kazuya Kato for his encouragement; Tom Gannon, Nikolay Grantcharov, Chun-Hsien Hsu, Takeshi Kobayashi, Zhilin Luo, Calder Morton-Ferguson, Semon Rezchikov, Minh-T\^am Trinh, Tong Zhou, and Jialiang Zou for helpful discussions related to this project.
+I would also like to thank Scott Larson for helping to correct an error in an earlier version of this work.
 This work was partly supported by Duke University’s Number Theory RTG under DMS-2231514.

+I also acknowledge extensive use of ChatGPT (OpenAI) in the preparation of this manuscript.\footnote{Here we are following a developing convention for disclosing the use of AI tools in mathematical writing; compare the AI tool disclosure in \cite{TaoLocalBernstein}.} The tool was used as an interactive research assistant for exposition, LaTeX editing, notation checks, bibliography formatting, and for designing, running, and interpreting symbolic checks of selected computational identities.
+It also helped identify places where earlier draft formulations of the paper, including the definition of the harmonic category and line-bundle conventions, needed to be made consistent with the final version.
+All mathematical arguments, final statements, citations, and uses of AI-generated suggestions were reviewed and edited by the author, who is solely responsible for the content of the paper.